Keenan-Faure/GoServer/README.md

 ### Goal

-The main goal in this project is very simply: it serves as a start in my learning of this amazing language.
+The main goal in this project is very simple: it serves as a start in my learning of this amazing language.

 ## Main Features